 - In the 2015 School Library Journal Battle of the Books, author Kelly Barnhill had to choose a winner between We Were Liars and West of the Moon.
 West of the Moon won, but then Liars came back into the competition as an Undead entry, and went on to the final round, which was judged by Newbery-winning novelist Claire Vanderpool.

-- This is an August 2017 interview from Shelf Awareness, an e-newsletter about books and the book industry.
+- Here is an August 2017 interview about Genuine Fraud from Shelf Awareness.

 JUST FOR FUN Q&As (also in chronological order)